3bn

 Key challenges for smaller independent games developers in our Community include:

-The UK Government has long recognised the opportunity that the games development industry affords to grow the economy.
 Because of the relatively small headcount and whole-UK distribution of developers it makes sense to intervene on a UK-wide basis.

 The two major support programmes are the:

-UK Games Talent and Finance Community Interest Company (UKGTF) was established in 2015 to operate the Video Games Prototype Fund for the UK Government.
+UK Games Talent and Finance Community Interest Company (UKGTF) was established in 2015 to operate the UK Games Fund for the UK Government.
 UKGTF is not an arms-length company; that means that the Government has no obligation to continue support beyond the present project because the rationale is delivery of a time-limited programme.

 Own IP indie game developers